 Because of the care we take in packaging your wild Alaska salmon, it has a surprisingly long freezer life- up to a year in prime condition.
 We ask that you handle your portions carefully, to make sure the seal on your vacuum sealed portions doesn't break.

-We do not.
+Our sockeye salmon stir fry and burger is skinless, but our regular portions and fillets are not.
 The skin locks in the salmon's moisture, so we keep it on.
 It's easily removed after you cook it.
 Your dog or cat will love you for it!

 Our salmon are pin boned during processing, so your share should be 99% free of bones.
 Sometimes, the occasionally sneaky bone stays put, but we strive to feed you salmon free of bones.
 One exception is our bone in, king salmon steaks.
 These bones can be easily removed prior to cooking.